 This course teaches students the foundational principles of safe construction of wood structures.
 Students will learn material sourcing, processing, tool functions, tool and equipment safety, and production.
 As an introductory course, students will focus on constructing wood projects to build competency and confidence in carpentry skills.
-Transfer Curriculum Goal(s): none impact the various construction and building technology fields.
 Transfer Curriculum Goal(s): none

-CONS 1250 - Building Plans, Specificaitons, and Codes (2 credits)
+CONS 1250 - Building Plans, Specifications, and Codes (2 credits)

 This course introduces students to the features and use of construction documents.
 Students will learn the general use and function of architectural drawings, building specifications and site plans.
-Students will also become familiar with the function of building codes and how these inform and
+Students will also become familiar with the function of building codes and how these inform and impact the various construction and building technology fields.
+Transfer Curriculum Goal(s): none